d4m4s74/Cube-Solver/readme.md

 //Validate the colors on the cube for impossible cubies.
 This does not check if the scramble is solvable.
 //Returns bool
 validate(cube);
-//returns pointer to string containing all algorithms used to solve the cube, separated by newlines and the names of the steps
+//returns pointer to string containing all algorithms used to solve the cube, separated by newlines,
-//(eg. Cross, F2L, OLL: Sune, PLL: Y perm)
+//and the names of the steps (eg. Cross, F2L, OLL: Sune, PLL: Y perm)
 //solves the cube in the given array char *solution = solve(cube);
 //Generates a cube from an algorithm and returns pointer to its solution